matrix-org/matrix-appservice-irc/README.md

  - Start a conversation with a user ID ``@<user_prefix><nick>:<homeserver_hosting_the_appservice>`` e.g.
    ``@irc_Alice:example.com``.
 The template for this can be configured at `config.yaml:ircService.servers.<servername>.matrixClients.userTemplate`.

+To change IRC nick in any room (useful for users from other bridges who can't talk to integration bot directly):
+ - Enter command `!irc nick <newnick>` in any room.
+Bridge will not respond but the nick is changed if it is valid.

 # Configuration
 See [the sample config file](config.sample.yaml) for an explanation of the configuration options available.